 They biggest key to successfully managing patient complaints is to recognize their benefit.
 I shifted my mindset about complaints many years ago and started calling them “constructive criticism.”

 That was a game changer for me.
 When every complaint is viewed as a learning and growth opportunity for your urgent care center, you’re well on the path to creating a culture of excellence.

-Tina Bell, founder of Mended Marketing, has extensive experience in the business side of urgent care and has been a popular presenter at Urgent Care Association of America conferences.
+Tina Bell, founder of Mended Marketing, has extensive experience in the business side of urgent care and has been a popular presenter at Urgent Care Association conferences.